Skip to main content

 Trailblazer Talent Pathway Program (T2P2)

-T2P2 is a workforce development initiative to support growth in the diversity of staff, as well as professional development and mentorship opportunities.
-The goals of this program are to recruit and retain staff from diverse backgrounds, increase a sense of belonging from the onset of employment, and provide training and support to managers who oversee participating staff.
+T2P2 is a workforce development initiative to support growth in the workforce, as well as ofer professional development and mentorship opportunities.
+The program aims to retain talented staff, increase a sense of belonging from the onset of employment through cohort engagement, and provide training and support to managers who oversee participating staff.

-Phase 1 – A pilot cohort of recently hired staff is participating in the T2P2 curriculum, helping to focus on what new employees and employees from diverse backgrounds need to be successful.
+• Phase 1 – Two pilot cohorts of recently hired staff participating in the T2P2 curriculum will provide feedback on what new employees need to be successful.

-Phase 2 – We will work in tandem with our Human Resources department to support recruitment of qualified individuals from diverse backgrounds in the greater Harrisburg/Hershey area to fill open positions.
-Relationships with key community stakeholders will provide the necessary channels to reach prospective employees: Milton Hershey School, Catherine Hershey School, local high schools, Harrisburg Area Community College, Penn State Harrisburg – just to name a few.
+• Phase 2 – We will work in tandem with our Human Resources department to support recruitment of qualified individuals from the greater Harrisburg/Hershey area to fill open positions.
+Relationships with key community stakeholders will provide the necessary channels to reach prospective employees: Milton Hershey School, Catherine Hershey School, Harrisburg Area Community College and Penn State Harrisburg, as a start.
 These new hires will immediately become part of the next cohort of Trailblazers, with opportunities for networking and mentorship from Phase 1 participants.

-Phase 3 – Recruitment will expand to regional and national, with funding that can subsidize relocation expenses, housing, and other important supports.
+• Phase 3 – Recruitment will expand to regional and national institutions, with funding that can subsidize relocation expenses, housing, and other important supports.

 Support Recruitment Initiatives

-Your support helps build the pipeline!
-There are many ways to support our diversity pipeline programs, from speaking engagements and lectures to hosting clinic tours and shadowing opportunities.
+Your support makes all the difference!
+There are many ways to support our programs, from speaking engagements and seminars to hosting lab tours and clinic shadowing opportunities.

 Giving